hzeller/timg/README.md

 # If you do not want to include video decoding
 make WITH_VIDEO_DECODING=0

-# If you want to include video decoding
+# If you want to include video decoding, install these additional libraries
 sudo apt-get install pkg-config libavcodec-dev libavformat-dev libswscale-dev make